| Is

 the problem could be diabetes mellitus or "sugar diabetes," a

+condition that's quite common in dogs and cats.
 The literal translation of diabetes is "sweet urine," because

 dogs and cats with this disease have glucose (sugar) in their